michael2012z/BitBible/markdown/Etheridge/files/Titus.md

 5. For this I left thee in Kreta, that those things which were wanting thou mayest rectify, and constitute presbyters in every city as I commanded thee.

-6. Him who is without blame, and isOr, Vavo, and hath been. the husband of one wife, and who hath believing children, who are not vicious nor addicted to intemperance.
+6. Him who is without blame, and is

 7. For a presbyter is bound to be without blame, as the steward of Aloha; he shall not be led by the will of self, nor be irascible, nor a transgressor over wine, neither shall his hand be hasty to strike, nor shall he be a lover of sordid gains.